etlbox/etlbox.website/hugo/content/docs/transformations/lookup.md

 }
 ```

+### Lookup source types

+ As a source for the lookup transformation any ETLBox source component will.
+So instead of using the `DbSource` to read data from the a database table, you can use the `CsvSource` to read the lookup data from a csv file.
+Or you could use the `JsonSource` to read json data.
+When you use the streaming connectors (like `JsonSource`, `CsvSource` or `XmlSource`) you are not limited to read data from files - you could also change the ResourceType to e.g. `ResourceType.Http` or `ResourceType.AzureBlob` to read your lookup data either from some web endpoint or from an Azure blob.
+If you need to have your own logic to retrieve your lookup data, you could use the `CustomSource` to define your own logic how to gather your lookup source data.

 ## Using Attributes

 Of course defining your own lookup function can be cumbersome sometimes.
 The lookup also defines a default lookup implementation, which is based on attributes in your objects.
 This allows you to control the data lookup without the need to write your own data retrieval function.